stanidesis/stanleyidesis.com/_posts/2016-05-07-great-acts-of-selflessness-kidney-stone-edition.md

 promo: "/images/vegeta-training.png"
 promo-thumb: "/images/vegeta-training-thumb.png"
 ---
 As a fact, many of my friends have displayed instances of selflessness for which I am eternally grateful.
-But I regret to inform you, and *them*, that my poor memory has let slip into the abyss the majority of these acts.
+But I regret to inform you, and *them*, that my poor memory has let slip into the abyss the majority of these acts.<!--more-->

 However, there is one that comes to mind I won't soon forget.
 Back in some month, 2012, I diligently clicked and clacked away at my keyboard at work, fixing a bug in Words with Friends.
 Rather abruptly, a pain overcame my lower-back.
 This was unlike pain I had ever felt; to this day I imagine this is what getting stabbed feels like.
 I remained in my chair, waiting diligently for this pain to leave, hoping it was a stomach cramp or something of the sort.